quattor/quattor.github.com/_posts/2015-03-03-grenoble-workshop-summary.md

   * James: must not lead to less site sharing and a bigger mess...

-Issue to be addressed with the building process of TT files: currently done in the `test` phase which is not intended to produce anything required to build the package: need to enhance the build toools to allow doing it in the  `compile` phase.
+Issue to be addressed with the building process of TT files: currently done in the `test` phase which is not intended to produce anything required to build the package: need to enhance the build tools to allow doing it in the  `compile` phase.
 * See https://github.com/quattor/maven-tools/issues/40

 ### First candidates for ncm-metaconfig replacement

-Core configuration modules
+Core configuration modules: see quattor/configuration-modules-core#434
-* ncm-aiiserver
-* ncm-cdp
-* ncm-ganglia / ncm-gmetad / ncm-gmond
-* ncm-hostaccess
-* ncm-icinga: to be checked (doing some chkconfig stuff)
-* ncm-libvirtd
-* ncm-nagios
-* ncm-nsca
-* ncm-ofed?
-* ncm-openldap
-* ncm-openvpn
-* ncm-pnp4nagios
-* ncm-postfix: already using TT files
-* ncm-sysconfig: prologue/epilogue handling could be a problem

-Deprecated: ncm-fsprobe
+* Deprecated: ncm-fsprobe

 Need to do the same review for grid components.
-* Start with the components still relying on ncm-templates: use `CAF::TextRender` when a component remains needed (e.g. `glitestartup`)
+* Start with the components still relying on ncm-templates: use `CAF::TextRender` where the need for a dedicated component remains (e.g. `glitestartup`)

-Some components may required the ability to configure path where part of the path is a variable
+Some components may require the ability to configure path where part of the path is a variable
 * See https://github.com/quattor/pan/issues/77

 ## Documentation - W. Depypere